TenderLimbo/rest-api/README.md

 # rest-api
-It's a simple REST API application written in Golang with GORM using PostgreSQL.
+It's a simple REST API application written in Golang using GORM and PostgreSQL.
+To run you need [docker](https://www.docker.com/) and [golang-migrate](https://github.com/golang-migrate/migrate) to be installed
 ## How to run
 create .env file from example
 ```